 Adding Web Pages

 - Link to another website or document — this displays fields to enter a link and type in a page name.
-The page name will display in your store's navigation.
+The page name will show in your store's navigation.

 - Display syndicated content from an RSS feed — displays a WYSIWYG editor and an address box to paste the link to your RSS feed.